thecodrr/fdir/documentation.md

 ### `crawl(string)`

 Prepare the crawler.
-This should be called at then end after all the configuration has been done.
+This should be called at the end after all the configuration has been done.

 **Parameters**